Baldur's Gate II: Shadows of Amn: Critical reviews

 GameSpot later called Baldur's Gate II "a towering achievement in the history of role-playing games".
-In a 2007 Gamasutra article on the "Platinum and Modern Ages" of computer role-playing games (CRPGs), Matt Barton noted contemporary reviewers' universal praise for the game, and said: "I consider it the finest CRPG ever designed".
+In a 2007 Gamasutra article on the "Platinum and Modern Ages" of computer role-playing games (CRPGs), Matt Barton noted contemporary reviewers' universal praise for the game, and called it "the finest CRPG ever designed".
 According to GameSpy, "this is easily one of the finest CRPGs ever made and an experience that no RPG fan should miss".

 Awards

 Baldur's Gate II has been honored many times.
-GameSpot, GameSpy, and IGN awarded it their "Role-Playing Game of the Year" awards in 2000, and it won GameSpot's Readers' Choice Game of the Year award for that year.
+GameSpot, GameSpy, and IGN awarded it their "Role-Playing Game of the Year" awards in 2000, and it won GameSpots Readers' Choice Game of the Year award for that year.
 It received three "Gaming Globe" awards from Eurogamer in 2001: Best Game, Best Art Direction, and Best Male Supporting Character (for Minsc).
-The game won the "Character or Story Development" award at the 2001 Interactive Achievement Awards, and was also nominated for "Game of the Year", "Game Play Engineering", "PC Game of the Year", and "PC Role-Playing".
+The Academy of Interactive Arts & Sciences honored Shadows of Amn with the "Character or Story Development" award at the 4th Annual Interactive Achievement Awards; the game also received nominations for the "Game of the Year", "PC Game of the Year", "PC Role-Playing", and "Game Play Engineering" categories.
 IGN placed it at No. 25 on their 2005 "Top 100 Games of All Time" list.
 In 2006, though not ranking in the top five games, it earned an "honorable mention" in Gamasutra's Quantum Leap Awards.
 Baldur's Gate II was inducted into GameSpot's "Greatest Games of All Time" list.
 In 2009, Game Informer placed Baldur's Gate II at No. 88 on their list of "The Top 200 Games of All Time", calling it "the best Dungeons & Dragons game ever made".
 This is up one place from their top 100 list in 2001.
 Empire ranked it No. 19 on their list of the 100 Greatest Games.
 At the end of 2009, Baldur's Gate II, though not quite making the Top 12 list, received an honorable mention in Gamasutra's Game of the Decade, where readers voted for their best game of the 2000s.